sdaza/jupyterhub-file-explorer/README.md

 ### Connecting to a Server

-- When you first open the **Jupyter Files** view, you will see a welcome message with options to connect.
+- When you first open the **JupyterHub** view, you will see a welcome message with options to connect.
 - Click the **Connect** button (plug icon) in the view's title bar, or use the Command Palette (`Ctrl+Shift+P`).
 - You will be prompted to select from your saved connections or add a new one.